mathworks/simulation-platform/README.md

 The state field signifies in short hand what the cluster state is currently.
 You can use this as a guide to understand which operations to perform when partially creating or destroying a cluster.
 The states are summarized as follows:

 ```
-(I)initialized     mwcsim knows about the cluster and tracks it, but no cloud provider resources are provisioned
+(I)nitialized      mwcsim knows about the cluster and tracks it, but no cloud provider resources are provisioned
 (T)erraform        analogous to "terraform apply", cloud resources are provisioned
 (K)ustomize        similar to step before "kustomize build", where the cluster specific kustomization files are generated
 KubernetesWave(0)  analogous to "kubectl apply", for certain subset of objects that are domain independent